Democrats keep Pennsylvania House majority, positioning party to prevent limits on abortion rights

 HARRISBURG, Pa.
 (AP) — Democrats maintained their narrow Pennsylvania House majority Tuesday by winning a special election and along with it continued control over how the chamber will handle abortion, gun rights and election law legislation.

-Heather Boyd won a seat in the Pennsylvania House of Representatives representing the Philadelphia suburbs, beating Republican Katie Ford for a vacancy created by the resignation of Democratic Rep. Mike Zabel.
+Heather Boyd won a seat in the Philadelphia suburbs, beating Republican Katie Ford for a vacancy created by the resignation of Democratic Rep. Mike Zabel.
 Zabel quit the Legislature in March, shortly after a lobbyist accused him of sexually harassing her.

 People are also reading…